Jason Francisco, Tanais memorial, Koum Kapi beach, Chania, Crete, 2023

 The proposed exhibition was to have been held at the Dimotiki Pinakothiki, the Municipal Art Gallery of Chania, the city’s most important venue for culture.
 The venue alone would have indicated that the Tanais belongs to all of Chania equally, and is not merely a parochial concern of the Jewish community.
 The exhibition's appearance there would have signaled the city's willingness to take on subjects of difficult history, and indeed to recognize historical consciousness as a central part of the development of contemporary culture in the city.
 At the same time, the exhibition would effectively have recognized the importance of the Jewish community in collective memory, and specifically the value of Etz Hayyim in the city’s cultural landscape, since the synagogue’s rededication in 1999.
 The exhibition itself was based on Etz Hayyim’s values of reconciliation, remembrance, and repair, and its spirit of welcome, openness, and hospitality (φιλοξενία).

-The city of Chania did not accept the proposal.
+The city of Chania initially did not accept the proposal.
 In a replay of the hedging, dodging, dissimulating, and bad faith that marked his handling of my proposed exhibition remembering the 1923 Greek-Turkish Population Exchange, the vice-mayor for culture Giannis Giannakakis strung the proposal along for months, until finally claiming it could not happen due to pre-existing commitments from the Covid era.
-The lie was transparent.
-With it, Giannakakis confirmed a specific vision of the identity of Chania: a tourist resort whose local culture is light and easy for visitors, deep and guarded for residents.
-Giannakakis represents those citizens of Chania attached to an aggressively parochial account of their own history, offering beautiful food and hospitality to outsiders as a way of keeping them dumb, and firmly in the position of outsiders.
-It is, to me, a vision shot through with pathos, but it is ultimately pathetic.
-Chania deserves better.
+The lie was transparent, but clear in its vision of the kind of place Giannakakis thinks Chania should be: a tourist resort whose local culture is light and easy for visitors, deep and guarded for residents, in keeping with an aggressively parochial account of Crete’s own history.

 Jason Francisco, stills from the two-channel video work, "Tanais," 2023